 The left dashboard displays a more commonly used graph to communicate a 401(k)'s performance.
 The right dashboard displays the same performance in a card version for users that may have issues with graph literacy.

-Low-Fi User Testing: We tested the wireframes with 10 users mainly resulting in positive validation around our new visualizations and overall information architecture.
+low-fi user testing: we tested the wireframes with 10 users mainly resulting in positive validation around our new visualizations and overall information archiecture.

-High-Fi Explorations and User Testing: I continued exploring interactions despite the positive feedback to ensure the designs aligned with the onboarding experience.
-Below is an example of an exploration.
+Hi explorations and user testing: I continued exploring interactions despite the positive feedback to ensure the designs aligned with the onboarding experience.
+Below is an exloration example.

-I also worked with the visual designer to understand how the UI should look under the rebrand, applied my insight across the platform and retested the high-fi iterations with 5 users.
+I also worked with the visual designer to understand how the UI should look under the rebrand, applied my insight across the platform and retested with 5 users.

 The data regarding the redesign's effect on 401(k) contributions will be collected in Q4 of 2021.